Namtar (biography)

 A namtar, sometimes spelled namthar, is a spiritual biography or hagiography in Tibetan Buddhism.

 Namtar is a contraction of nampar tharpa, which literally means 'complete liberation'.
 This name refers to the fact that the texts tell stories of yogis or Indo-Tibetan Mahasiddha who attained complete enlightenment.
-If Namtars do not justify a literal chronology of events, how could they function as a kind of learning example that hits the key points of the yogi's spiritual life?
-Such a text would serve as an example of buddhahood for any practitioner of Vajrayana and complement the tantras in imparting instructions on specific tantric spiritual practices.
+Such texts serve as examples of buddhahood for practitioners of Vajrayana and complement the tantras in imparting instructions on specific tantric spiritual practices.
 According to Janice D. Willis, the focus on spiritual practice forms an essential difference between Christian and Tibetan hagiography.

-In her book Women of Wisdom, Tsultrim Allione voices it thus: The sacred biography is called 'rNam.thar' in Tibetan, which literally means 'complete liberation.'
-The 'rNam.thar' are specially geared to provide records for those on a spiritual quest, in much the same way that someone about to climb a high mountain would seek out the chronicles of those who had made the climb before.
+In her book Women of Wisdom, Tsultrim Allione voices it thus: The sacred biography is called Namthar in Tibetan, which literally means 'complete liberation.'
+The Namthar are specially geared to provide records for those on a spiritual quest, in much the same way that someone about to climb a high mountain would seek out the chronicles of those who had made the climb before.
 The sacred biographer is primarily concerned with providing information which will be helpful and inspirational for someone following in the footsteps of the spiritual adept or 'saint.'
 Establishing a mythical ideal and the communication of the sacred teachings takes precedence over providing a narrative portrait or "likeness" of the subject as a personality.
 The personality is stressed only in so far as it relates to the spiritual process of the individual.

 Western academic tradition often portrays this type of text in an unfavourable light.
 It mainly criticizes the Tibetan hagiography for its inclusion of miraculous events and repetition of the protagonist's sanctity.
 Some scholars have therefore proposed that the Namtar has no historical value whatsoever.